jhnbyrn/951-KLR-PAGES/dme_load_code_walkthrough.md

 Next we call the 8x16 multliply at 04D9.
 This multiplies r7:r6 by a and returns a 24-bit value in r7:r6:r5.

 Next we look up Table 2, again using the scaled 0-7 AFM value.
 We shift r7:r6:r5 left by the number of times in the map.
-In other words, we mul by 2^n where n is the value in the map corresponding to the airflow range 0-7.
+In other words, we multiply by 2^n where n is the value in the map corresponding to the airflow range 0-7.

 Then,